 In punch grafting, after the scar is excised, a small piece of skin is taken from another site on the body (often from behind the ear).
 The piece of skin removed is then placed into the hole where the acne scar once was.
 Both sites are then sutured closed, or held in place with surgical tape and allowed to heal on its own.

 Punch excision cost in Singapore: $200 - $350/session, depending on the number of sites.

-Fillers such as Restylane and Juvederm fillers are used to elevate shallow, broad-based acne scars.
-They are less commonly used in Singapore as the results are temporary, requiring repeat treatment every 6 – 8 months.
+Fillers such as Restylane, Juvederm and Rejuran fillers are used to elevate shallow, broad-based acne scars.
+They are less commonly used in Singapore as the results are temporary, requiring repeat treatment every 6 - 8 months.

 Bellafill is the first FDA-approved dermal filler for permanently correcting moderate to severe acne scars.
 It's unfortunately not available in Singapore yet at the time of writing.

 Dermal fillers cost in Singapore: Restylane, Juvederm, Rejuran and Stylage costs about $700 - $1000/syringe.
 2 syringes are typically used per session, which costs from $1400.

 7. Any new treatments available?

 The forefront of acne scar removal is in the realm of Regenerative Medicine.